You are here: Infothek - Blood pressure apps and digital tools - Studies on Home Blood Pressure Monitoring

 Our recommendation

 Correct measurement is very important for good blood pressure control.
-Our app BloodPressureDB helps with this.
-Clear instructions guide you through guideline-based measurement.
+Our app BloodPressureDB helps with that.
+Clear instructions guide you through guideline-compliant measurement.
+The app can also remind you if you wish.
+These features are fully available in the free version as well.

 Sign up now for free